mhmdrdwn/traffic/README.md

 # Traffic Forcasting (Simple Demo)
 Using Different GNN and fusion models for traffic forcasting.
-The forcasting of traffic is the predictions of traffic speed, traffic flow, and traffic density.
+The forcasting of traffic is the predictions of traffic speed, flow, density and trajectory.

 ## Speed Data